Projects to support the parliamentary administration

 SUPPORT IN THE AREA OF CIVIC EDUCATION AND PUBLIC RELATIONS

-The long-distance exchanges, a study visit in Switzerland and two additional missions in Albania have led to the speedy completion of the three projects between June 2019 and October 2020.
+A series of online exchanges, a study trip in Switzerland and two additional missions in Albania led to the speedy completion of the three projects between June 2019 and October 2020.
+The 3D virtual tour of the Parliament of Albania (Plenary Building and Headquarters) is now online in Albanian and English.

 Study visit to Bern on public relations and civic education, October 2019